hds1/gimp2gcode/README.md

 The plugin comes with some default settings for GRBL.
-Settings can be changed and saved to your HOMEDIR -> gimp2gcode.conf . which will be read in when the plugin is called next time.
+Settings can be changed and saved to your HOMEDIR -> gimp2gcode.conf .
+Which will be read in next time when the plugin is called.

-Created NGC files will also be saved to your HOMEDIR.
+Created NGC files will be saved to your HOMEDIR.

-To calculate the size of an engraved picture you need the width of your laser.
+To calculate the size of an engraved picture you need the width of your laser tip.
 Typically 0.1 to 0.2mm.
 Engraved size is:
 Width[mm] = Pixel(width) * laserwidth